lucee/lucee-docs/docs/03.reference/02.tags/http/_attributes/username.md

-When required by a server, a valid username.
+When required by a server, a valid `username`.